Umbrella DNS Logs

 Correlation Potential DNS Tunnel

-Detects domain name which is longer than 95 characters.
+Detects domain name which is longer than 62 characters and requested at least 50 times in a 10 minutes range time.
 Long domain names are distinctive of DNS tunnels.

 - Effort: advanced